Translate

 The Millerntorplatz (originally Mildradistor or Mildertor),

-the western of the Hamburg city gates and connection to the suburb of
+the westernmost of the Hamburg city gates and a connection to the suburb of

 St. Pauli and the neighboring town of Altona,